Sinono3/Sinono3.github.io/content/about/index.md

 *Last updated: 2024-06-14*

 Hi.
 I'm Aldo.
-I'm a guy who codes things.

 The only project I maintain right now is [`souvlaki`](https://github.com/Sinono3/souvlaki).
 It's a media key handling library I made back in 2021.
 I usually just respond to issues and merge pull requests, but I don't do much other than that.
 It was used in [`psst`](https://github.com/jpochyla/psst), which is a big project and made `souvlaki` receive lots of attention.

-If you'd like to contact me you can go [here](@/contact.md), I'll make sure to respond.
+If you'd like to contact me you can email me at [aldoacevedo@protonmail.com](mailto:aldoacevedo@protonmail.com).
+I'll be sure to respond when I can.

+> **warning:** In the past I have used aldo@aael.xyz.
+But I will probably shut it down soon.
+> Don't send e-mails there, as I won't be able to read them.

 ## Skills